-(A) Where the priority claim required under 37CFR 1.55 was timely filed in the application but was not included on the patent because the requirement under 37 CFR 1.55 for a certified copy was not satisfied, the patent may be corrected to include the priority claim via a certificate of correction under 35 U.S.C.
+(A) Where the priority claim required under 37 CFR 1.55 was timely filed in the application but was not included on the patent because the requirement under 37 CFR 1.55 for a certified copy was not satisfied, the patent may be corrected to include the priority claim via a certificate of correction under 35 U.S.C.
 255 and 37 CFR 1.323, accompanied by a grantable petition under 37 CFR 1.55(f) or, in the case of a design application, a grantable petition under 37 CFR 1.55(g).
 In this situation, a petition under 37 CFR 1.55(e) to accept an unintentionally delayed priority claim is not needed.
 A grantable petition under 37 CFR 1.55(f) or (g) must include the fee set forth in 37 CFR 1.17(g) and a showing of good and sufficient cause for the delay in filing the certified copy of the foreign application; and

-(B) Where a priority claim under $\underline{37 \text{ CFR } 1.55}$ was not timely made, $\underline{37 \text{ CFR } 1.55(g)}$ allows the priority claim and the certified copy required under $\underline{37 \text{ CFR } 1.55}$ to be filed pursuant to a petition under $\underline{37 \text{ CFR } 1.55(e)}$ even if the application is not pending (e.g., a patented application).
+(B) Where a priority claim under 37 CFR 1.55 was not timely made, 37 CFR 1.55(g) allows the priority claim and the certified copy required under 37 CFR 1.55 to be filed pursuant to a petition under 37 CFR 1.55(e) even if the application is not pending (e.g., a patented application) in situations where the correction sought would not require further examination.